Planning a trip to Gangtok? You’re in for an amazing experience!

 Hanuman Tok

-Hanuman Tok is a Hindu temple located in Gangtok, devoted to Lord Hanuman.
-It offers serene tranquility and spirituality to its devotees and visitors.
-The temple is 7.9 km from Gangtok and takes 20 minutes to reach.
+Hanuman Tok is a peaceful Hindu temple in Gangtok, dedicated to Lord Hanuman.
+It offers a calm and spiritual experience for everyone who visits.
+The temple is located 7.9 km from Gangtok, and it takes about 20 minutes to get there.

 Black Cat Museum

-The Black Cat Museum in Sikkim, established in 2018, is a state of the art museum that showcases the rich history of Sikkim, including a photo gallery and a tribute to the Special Frontier Force (SFF).
+The Black Cat Museum in Sikkim, opened in 2018, is a modern museum that highlights the rich history of the region.
+It features a photo gallery and a special tribute to the Special Frontier Force (SFF).

-Open daily, it offers a souvenir shop, an audio tour guide system, and a selfie room.
-The museum is located 3.5 km from Gangtok and features military artifacts, interactive displays, and life size figures.
-Governor of Sikkim, Shri Ganga Prasad, unveiled a 10ft tall Ashok Stambh on May 14, 2022.
+The museum is open daily and offers a souvenir shop, an audio tour guide system, and even a selfie room for visitors.
+Located 3.5 km from Gangtok, it showcases military artifacts, interactive displays, and life-sized figures.
+On May 14, 2022, the Governor of Sikkim, Shri Ganga Prasad, introduced a 10-foot-tall Ashok Stambh at the museum.

 Tashi Viewpoint